Table of Contents

-In dogs, cold sores can actually appear anywhere on dog's body, and may be caused by the canine herpes virus, dog lick granuloma as well as other related health conditions.
+In dogs, cold sores can actually appear anywhere on a dog's body, and may be caused by the canine herpes virus, dog lick granuloma, as well as other related health conditions.

 So to answer the question, can dogs get cold sores – they can, but they're different from what you think a dog cold sore really is and are associated with their own canine herpesvirus.
 Here's what you should know about them.

 First, it is important to understand what the canine herpes virus is.
 Herpes is usually associated with cold sores.
 By estimation, 1 in 3 dogs has been exposed to canine herpes and is a carrier of the canine herpes virus.

 When a dog becomes infected, they typically experience a mild illness and recover without any additional symptoms.

 Recovered dogs will still periodically suffer from symptoms of canine herpes and can pass it on to other dogs.

 Let's get these three most important questions out of the way:

 Yes, they can, but they differ from the herpes virus humans get.

 2. Can dogs catch cold sores from humans?

 No, dogs cannot be infected by the human herpes simplex virus infection.